Layout and Paint Optimization

 requestAnimationFrame(() => {

-// Force a read to measure layout cost
+// Force a single intentional read to measure current layout cost

 performance.mark('layout-end')